cpmpercussion/homepage/_posts/2010-10-21-views-of-pitea.md

 type: post
 published: true
 meta: {}
+description: "Including - the concert hall (Acusticum) with it's strange spire thing + my friends Maria and Jake.
+Some roads, houses and the ocean!"
 ---

 Including - the concert hall (Acusticum) with it's strange spire thing + my friends Maria and Jake.
 Some roads, houses and the ocean!